Malise II, Earl of Strathearn: Biography

 Malise first appears on record in 1244, when he promised to observe the Treaty of York, the signing of which had been witnessed by his father.
 By this treaty, the King of Scots had dropped his claims to the northern shires of England.
-He was present in parliament from 1244 to 1245, and took part in the coronation of King Alexander in 1249.
-He was a friend of King Henry of England, and was tasked by him to attend his daughter Margaret, when she became Queen of Scots as the wife of Alexander.
+He was present in parliament from 1244 to 1245, and took part in the inauguration of King Alexander III in 1249.
+He was a friend of King Henry III of England, and was tasked by him to attend his daughter Margaret, when she became Queen of Scots as the wife of Alexander.
 In 1259 he obtained safe conduct from King Henry to go abroad, and had returned the following year.

-Malise was an intelligent figure who managed to retain the favor of both the Scottish and English kings.
+Malise was an intelligent man who managed to retain the favor of both the Scottish and English kings.
 Said to have been "munificent above all his compatriots", he was also much noted for his generosity.
 Throughout his life he made considerable gifts to Inchaffray Abbey, giving the monks command of several of his serfs, and the right to take stone from the quarry of Nethergask, as well as donating several monetary sums.